Vasectomy in Topeka, KS

 Most Kansas patients are able to return to their normal lives after one week.

 Can You have Sex After a Vasectomy?

 Wait at least one week before having sexual intercourse.
 Keep in mind, you may not be sterile right away.
 Ejaculate may still contain sperm and may continue for several months after the procedure.
-After a few months, the doctor will check sperm levels to confirm that it is declining until it reaches zero.
+After a few months, the urologist will check sperm levels to confirm that it is declining until it reaches zero.

 The vasectomy will not affect your sex drive and orgasms.
 Occasionally, men feel a slight pressure in their testicles when aroused, but eventually, that feeling will go away.

 Schedule Your Vasectomy in Kansas Today!